Michigan State University Spartan Marching Band: The Falcone years

 In 1927, Leonard Falcone started as director of the band.
 Falcone was an Italian immigrant and the brother of University of Michigan band director Nicholas Falcone.
 Many of the band's traditions were established during his 40-year tenure and the band changed from a 65-member ROTC auxiliary into an adjunct of the new department that would become today's College of Music.

-When the career of Nicholas came to a premature end due to illness in 1935, Leonard agreed to shoulder the burden of directing the bands at both of the rival schools concurrently while his brother sought treatment.
+When the career of Nicholas came to a premature end due to illness in 1935, Leonard agreed to direct the University of Michigan band concurrently with the Michigan State band while his brother sought treatment.
 MSU began playing Big Ten Conference football in 1952 and during this time the band received its first green and white uniforms.
 The SMB made their first appearance in the Rose Bowl in 1954.

-Falcone was a baritone horn virtuoso, professor of baritone and euphonium, and a prolific transcriber and arranger of music for concert band.
+Falcone was a professor of baritone and euphonium, and a prolific transcriber and arranger of music for concert band.
 He arranged and rearranged the fight song continuously throughout his career.

 Falcone drastically increased the visibility of the band through an aggressive schedule of performances and trips.
 He added 3 US Presidential performances to the band's resume as well as 3 televised Rose Parade and game performances in the 50s and 60s.
-There was a band shell on the campus where Bessey Hall stands today that was the site of regular band concerts for many years.

 From 1960 to 1969, Bill Moffit was assistant director of the band alongside Falcone.
 Moffit developed the "Patterns in Motion" drill movement concept, centered around a 4-person squad system during this time, including the current pregame drill used by the band.

-After Falcone's retirement, Moffit had started a position as the director of the Purdue All-American Marching Band and in 1984, took the Purdue band to Falcone's neighbourhood the morning before a football game to perform on the street.
+After Falcone's retirement, Moffit had started a position as the director of the Purdue All-American Marching Band and in 1984, took the Purdue band to Falcone's neighborhood the morning before a football game to perform on the street.

 Falcone retired and took on a role as professor emeritus in 1967, though he remained a fixture around the campus until weeks before his death in 1985.

 1970s to modern day

 The band was the 1988 recipient of the Sudler Trophy for collegiate marching bands, administered by the John Philip Sousa Foundation.

 In 1989, John Madden became director of the band, and after his retirement in 2017, became the second-longest-serving director in band history, 28 years.
 During his tenure, the band traveled to 17 bowl games, 2 presidential performances and some foreign.
 Upon his retirement, he earned the distinction of Professor Emeritus and Emeritus Director of the SMB.

-The current director is Dr. David Thornton who was a former masters and doctoral student at MSU, and was the assistant director for the 2015 and 2016 seasons.
+The current director is Dr. David Thornton, a former masters and doctoral student at MSU, as well as the assistant director for the 2015 and 2016 seasons.